alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 If you leave out this argument, the method returns the most recent 250 messages.

-The client only returns messages sent within the retention period.
+The API only returns messages sent within the retention period.
 The default retention period is 7 days.
-If the message specified in this argument was sent before the retention period, the client returns an empty response.
+If the message specified in this argument was sent before the retention period, the API returns an empty response.

 ##### include_jobs (optional)